Inspecting CFRP Wind Turbine Blades in the USA Using Advanced X-Ray and CT

 • Enable data-driven maintenance and life-extension decisions

-Using Industrial X-Ray and CT to Evaluate CFRP Blade Integrity
+Using Industrial X-Ray and CT to Evaluate Wind Turbine Blade Integrity

 High-resolution CT scanning allows engineers to analyze: